 Your body tells you that it needs the drug to survive.
 While you know that it doesn’t, your body insists that it must have the substance to live.
 What has happened is that your body adapted to the influx of the drug’s chemicals.

-Your brain chemistry changed.
+Your brain chemistry changes and often this can cause personality changes.
 The release of certain neurotransmitters may now depend on the presence of the drug.
 Your nervous system wakes up from artificial suppression without other types of substances.
 Until you give in, your body reminds you with painful and intrusive withdrawal symptoms that you need another fix.

 Examples of withdrawal symptoms include hand tremors and gastrointestinal issues.
 You might also encounter psychological effects.
 They can consist of depression and anxiety.
 Your options now involve continuing to use or choosing addiction treatment programs.